petevieira/MorseCodeInputMethod/README.md

 These steps are for if you want to create an installation package from scratch.
 For the installer package itself, go to the Releases tab.

-1. Build the software and place the build products ("Morse Code.app", "Morse_Code.swiftmodule") into a folder to be used during installation package creation.
+1. Build the software and place the build products ("Morse Code.app", "Morse_Code.swiftmodule") into a folder to be used during installation package creation, or just use the folder where Xcode builds them.
 ```bash
 cp -r ./build/Release/MorseCodeInputMethod.{app,swiftmodule} Packaging/install-files/
 ```